isovector/sandymaguire.me/cv.markdown

   Cleaning up bad code is fun for a while, but it gets old rather quickly.
 It's frustrating that today's mainstream tools are simply failing people who want to write better code.
-These people find often themselves between doing the /right/ thing and doing a /quick/ thing.
-Every incentive structure prioritizes the latter.
-But personally, I don't think our tools should punish people for attempting to write good code.
+These people find often themselves between doing the
+  <i>right</i> thing and doing a <i>quick</i> thing.
+Every incentive structure
+  prioritizes the latter.
+I don't think our tools should punish people for attempting to write good code.
 }